Awarding Body: NCFE

 You must bring your interview letter to your appointment and arrive 15 minutes before your interview is due to take place.

 You will need to purchase a uniform including a polo shirt, sweatshirt and jogging bottoms, and for sport practical lessons; shorts/tracksuit bottoms and T-shirts/sweatshirts purchased from School Trends.
 For all activities in the sports hall non-marking sole training shoes are required.

 A lever arch file, paper, pens and a ruler are required for classroom lessons.
 A padlock is required for lockers.

 Students have the opportunity to participate in enrichment activities from the wide range of enrichment activities available.

-The cost below is approximate and would ask you to be prepared to pay this fee when you enrol onto your course in September:
+The cost for the trips and visits arranged during the course is approximately £120 and we would ask you to be prepared to pay this fee when you enrol onto your course in September.

 Students are expected to behave, be punctual and dress appropriately at all times.